 Feed-Forward Regulation of piRNA Production is Evolutionarily Conserved

 Is A-MYB-mediated, feed-forward control a general feature of regulation of piRNA production among vertebrates?
 To test whether A-MYB control of piRNA precursor transcription is evolutionarily conserved, we used high-throughput sequencing to identify piRNAs in adult rooster testes.
 Birds and mammals diverged 330 million years ago (Benton and Donoghue, 2007).
-After removing the sequences of identifiable miRNAs (Burnside et al., 2008), total small RNA from the adult rooster testis showed two peaks, at 23 and 25 nt (Figure 8A).
+After removing the sequences of identifiable miRNAs (Burnside et al., 2008) and known non-coding RNAs, total small RNA from the adult rooster testis showed two peaks, at 23 and 25 nt (Figure 8A).
 When the RNA was oxidized before preparing it for sequencing, only a single 25 nt peak remained, consistent with the 25 nt small RNAs corresponding to piRNAs containing 2′-O-methyl-modified, 3′ termini.
 These longer, oxidation-resistant species typically began with uracil (62% of species and 65% of reads; Figure 8B), and we detected a significant Ping-Pong amplification signature (Z-score = 31; Figure 8C).
 We conclude that the oxidation resistant, 24–30 nt long small RNAs correspond to rooster piRNAs.
 Like piRNAs generally, rooster piRNAs are diverse, with 5,742,529 species present among 81,121,893 genome-mapping reads.
 Like mouse pachytene piRNAs, 70% of piRNAs from adult rooster testes mapped to intergenic regions with no annotation; 19% mapped to transposons; 13% mapped to protein-coding genes (5.8% mapped to the mRNA strand, and 3.8% were antisense to the annotated mRNA).
 Of the piRNAs mapping to protein-coding genes, >99% derive from introns.
 Forty-two percent of piRNA species mapped uniquely to the Gallus gallus genome.

 Using 24–30 nt piRNAs from oxidized libraries, we identified 327 rooster piRNA clusters (Figure S8).
 These account for 76% of all uniquely mapping piRNAs.
 Of the 327 clusters, 25 overlapped with protein-coding genes.
 To begin to identify the transcription start sites for the rooster piRNA clusters, we analyzed adult rooster testes by H3K4me3 ChIP-seq.
 More than 81% (268/327) of the clusters contained a readily detectable H3K4me3 peak within 1 kbp of the piRNA cluster.
 In contrast, the median distance from a cluster to the nearest transcription start site of an annotated gene was 73 kbp, suggesting that the H3K4me3 peaks reflect the start sites for rooster piRNA precursor transcripts.